 First published on MSDN on Jan 27, 2019

-Very frequently connectivity problems to SQL Server are issues originating from network-related or authentication issues.
+Very frequently problems connecting to SQL Server originate from network-related or authentication issues.
 Here are examples of connectivity timeout errors:

 For more information, see this excellent SQL connectivity Troubleshooter